-Throttle lock
+Throttle lockout

-Make sure the throttle control is locked at the idle setting when the throttle lock is released.
+Make sure the throttle control is locked at the idle setting when the throttle lockout is released.

-Press the throttle lock and make sure it returns to its original position when you release it.
+• Press the throttle lockout and make sure it returns to its original position when you release it.

-Check that the throttle control and throttle lock move freely and that the return springs work properly.
+• Check that the throttle control and throttle lockout move freely and that the return springs work properly.